a robot the size and shape of a pill

-In this article, we’ll explore what the pill-sized robot camera is, how it works, its advantages over conventional diagnostic tools, and its potential impact on medical care.
+This article explores what the pill-sized robot camera is, how it works, its key advantages, and its potential impact on medical care.

 What is the Pill-Sized Robot Camera?

-The pill-sized robot camera, also known as a capsule endoscope, is a small, swallowable medical device equipped with a miniature camera, light source, battery, and transmitter.
-The technology is designed to capture high-resolution images of the digestive tract as it passes through the stomach, intestines, and colon.
+The pill-sized robot camera is also known as a capsule endoscope.
+It’s a small, swallowable device packed with a miniature camera, light source, battery, and transmitter.
+Engineers designed it to capture high-resolution images as it moves through the stomach, intestines, and colon.

 How Does It Work?

-• Camera and Lens: The capsule contains one or more tiny cameras that can take between 2 to 35 images per second.
-Some advanced versions are capable of capturing 360-degree views, ensuring that nothing is missed during its journey through the GI tract.
+• Camera and Lens: The capsule shoots 2 to 35 images per second.
+Advanced versions capture full 360-degree views, missing nothing along the way.

-• Battery: The pill contains a battery that provides power for up to 8-12 hours, enough time for the capsule to travel through most of the GI tract.
+• Battery: A small internal battery powers the capsule for up to 8–12 hours.
+That’s enough time to cover most of the GI tract.

-• Transmitter: The camera sends the images wirelessly to a receiver that the patient wears on a belt or vest.
-This data is later reviewed by a physician for diagnostic purposes.
+• Transmitter: The camera sends images wirelessly to a receiver worn on a belt or vest.
+A physician reviews this data later for diagnosis.

 Advantages Over Traditional Diagnostic Tools